logo

 Since all transactions essentially occur off-chain or within the multi-sig wallet, there’s no need for mining to confirm the transactions, which saves significant time and costs.

 When the parties decide they’re through transacting with each other, they, or either party individually, can close the Lightning payment channel by sending and signing a so-called closing transaction.
-Again, this is a regular on-chain transaction broadcasted on the main Bitcoin ledger.
+Again, this is a regular on-chain transaction broadcast on the main Bitcoin ledger.
 The closing transaction allows the parties to broadcast the final sums of their entire off-chain activity in a single Bitcoin transaction, effectively lowering the number of on-chain transactions enabling Bitcoin to scale.

 Routing payments